HeeteshKamthe/Using-AWS-Elastic-Beanstalk-to-Set-Up-RDS-and-Access-It-from-an-EC2-Instance/README.md

 ### Step 1: Elastic Beanstalk Environment Setup

-1. Create a new Elastic Beanstalk application using Node.js, Python Flask, or PHP.
+1. Create a new Elastic Beanstalk application using Node.js, Python Flask, or PHP (Upload a ZIP file of code or program).

 2. During environment creation: